 The primary purpose of your siding is to protect your home.
 The siding on your home, when installed correctly, will keep your house warm during the winter, cool during the summer, and will also prevent mildew and mold from damaging it.

 However, your siding’s primary weakness is water, which could cause damage to your home.
 The water from rain, snow, and ice could soften and warp the wall and ceiling wood if it slips through the slats.
 You may not notice siding damage until it is time to replace your siding because it covers your home’s exterior.

 Learn how to protect siding from water damage in this blog post from our residential siding replacement experts.

-Water vapor escapes from plants and trees through their pores as well as rainwater trapped in their branches.
+Water vapor escapes from plants and trees through their pores and branches.
 It is possible for water to sneak into the cracks of your siding if your shrubs are too close to your home.
 If possible, trim branches several inches away from your sidings to ensure adequate airflow.
 This will also allow space for proper drying of leaves and branches.

 Make sure your gutters are clear